 First Internet Bank: Highest Ongoing APY

-Online-only First Internet Bank offers an average traditional savings account but with their money market account (MMA), you’ll accrue more interest than with any other option.
+Online-only First Internet Bank offers an average traditional savings account, but with their money market account (MMA), you’ll accrue more interest than any other option.

 Money market accounts, as their name suggests, are tied to the current market rates.
-This means they aren’t fixed, ebbing and flowing alongside the economy.
-Given the uptick rates have seen since the 2008 drop, their 2.02% APY could continue to rise.
-Beware, however, that the market is liable to drop at any time.
+This means they aren’t fixed but ebb and flow alongside the economy.

 Debit cards are only issued to sole proprietors, which can limit your access to funds.
-Even if you do acquire one, you’ll still be on the hook for ATM fees.
+Even if you do acquire a card, you’ll still be on the hook for ATM fees.

 First Internet Bank is an excellent option for:

 - Those who don’t require ease of access and face-to-face customer service